liefery-it-legacy/blog/_posts/2018-07-12-ticket-management-doesnt-need-to-be-a-hassle.md

 We at Liefery have also made up our mind about the most efficient and enjoyable way of integrating external services into our custom workflow based on our specific requirements.

 At the core of a team developing software is the code itself.
 We host it on [GitHub](https://github.com/).
 Therefore we also review code there.
-Disclaimer: we decided for it before Microsoft acquired it - but might need to reevaluate now :wink:.

 Tickets help us to organize our work.
 We use [Jira](https://www.atlassian.com/software/jira) to assign people to and track the progress of bugfixes and features from idea to deployment.